Call for the Best Deals : 0800 098 8877

 Key Takeaways

-- ⏱️ Natural baits work quickly: Borax and sugar (1:3 ratio) usually eliminate colonies within ~7 days.
+• Natural baits work quickly: Borax and sugar in a 1:3 ratio usually eliminates colonies within seven days.

-- 🧭 Trail disruption: Vinegar solutions break down pheromone scent trails that guide workers.
+• Trail disruption: Vinegar solutions break down pheromone scent trails that guide workers to food.

-- 🌿 Repellents: Coffee grounds and cinnamon can help deter ants thanks to strong aromas.
+• Repellents: Coffee grounds and cinnamon deter ants with strong aromas that mask trail markers.

-- 💧 Irrigation helps: Regular watering discourages nests in pots, as ants prefer dry media.
+• Irrigation helps: Regular watering discourages nests in pots because ants prefer dry growing media.

-- ⚠️ Dry kill method: Diatomaceous earth (DE) dehydrates ants—apply only on dry soil.
+• Dry kill method: Diatomaceous earth dehydrates ants on contact but only works on dry soil.

-- 🛡️ Prevention wins: Exclusion and hygiene are vastly more effective than repeated treatments.
+• Prevention wins: Exclusion and hygiene are far more effective than repeated chemical treatments.

 Why Ants Come to Your Garden

 Ants do not appear at random.
-They are seeking two things: food and suitable nesting sites.
+They seek two things: food and suitable nesting sites.
 Understanding these drivers makes control far more effective.

-Weather plays a key role.
-Ants favour dry nesting conditions, so you’ll notice more anthills during dry spells.
-Many gardeners attempt to pour boiling water into entrances, but without targeting the whole colony, results are often short-lived.
+Weather plays a key role in nest location.
+Ants favour dry nesting conditions, so anthills increase during dry spells.
+Many gardeners pour boiling water into entrances.
+Without targeting the whole colony, results are often short-lived.

 Kill the Colony with Baits